 Lisa Gluckin – Ceramic art

-Carl Powell – Glass sculpture and stained glass
+Carl Powell – Glass sculpture & stained glass

 Helen Purdum – Ceramic art

-Brent Skidmore – Fine furniture and sculptural wood art
+Brent Skidmore – Fine furniture & sculptural wood art

 Studio hours vary depending on the individual artists.
-Appointments for studio visits are welcome and can be scheduled through Grovewood Gallery or by contacting the artists directly.
+Outside of our scheduled tours dates, studio visits are by appointment only.
+Inquiries for visits are welcome and can be made through Grovewood Gallery.

 Open Studio Tours

-Our resident artists open up their studios to the public every third Saturday of the month during May – November.
+Every third Saturday of the month during May - October, our resident artists open up their studios to the public, allowing visitors to gain insight into their creative process and view their most recent works.
 Tours are free and self-guided and will take place from 11am – 4pm on all dates.

 Please Note: Many of our resident artists spend time away at shows and working on commissions.
-If you really want to see a particular artist, contact us before you visit to make sure their studio is open.
+If you really want to see a particular artist, contact us before you visit to make sure their studio is going to be open.